-Checklist 13-12 Script/Notes 1.
-Before proceeding with this Checklist, see Chapter 4 and Checklist 13-1 for general procedures, rights, and pleas.
-Identify the Education Code offense alleged to 1 2. have been violated.
-3. H.B.
-2398 (84th Legislature) The following offenses may be violated under the repealed Failure to Attend Education Code: School and designated justice, municipal, and certain county courts as truancy courts, having original, exclusive jurisdiction over allegations of truant conduct, handled as civil cases under Title 3A of the Family Code.
-Sec.
-37.102, E.C. □ a.
+Checklist 13-12 Script/Notes □ 1.
+Before proceeding with this Checklist, see Chapter 4 and Checklist 13-1 for general procedures, rights, and pleas. □ 2.
+Identify the Education Code offense alleged to have been violated. □ 3. llowing offenses may be violated under the tion Code: H.B.
+2398 (84th Legislature) repealed Failure to Attend School and designated justice, municipal, and certain county courts as truancy courts, having original, exclusive jurisdiction over allegations of truant conduct, handled as civil cases under Title 3A of the Family Code. □ a.
 Rules Enacted by School Board (related to the operation of vehicles and parking on school property); Sec.
-37.107, E.C. □ b.
+37.102, E.C. 🗖 b.
 Trespass on School Grounds; Sec.
-37.122, E.C. Пс.
-Possession of Intoxicants on School It is a defense to prosecution Grounds: under this section that the person possessed the intoxicating beverage at a performing arts facility during an event held outside of regular school hours and not sponsored or sanctioned by a school district.
+37.107, E.C. □ c.
+Possession of Intoxicants on School Grounds; Sec.
+37.122, E.C.
+It is a defense to prosecution under this section that the person possessed the intoxicating beverage at a performing arts facility during an event held outside of regular school hours and not sponsored or sanctioned by a school district.
 Sec.
-37.122(a-1), E.C.
-This offense cannot be committed ☐ d.
-Disruption of Classes; by a primary or secondary grade student enrolled at the school.
+37.122(a-1), E.C. 🗖 d.
+Disruption of Classes; This offense cannot be committed by a primary or secondary grade student enrolled at the school.
 Sec.
 37.124, E.C.